apollographql/apollo-client/docs/source/advanced/caching.md

 <h3 id="automatic-updates">Automatic cache updates</h3>

 Let's look at a case where just using the cache normalization results in the correct update to our store.
-Let's say we do the following query:
+Let's say we perform the following query:

 ```graphql
 {